Betsey (1801 Poole ship)

 Betsey was launched at Pool in 1801.
-She made two voyages as a slave ship.
+She made two voyages as a slave ship in the triangular trade in enslaved people.
 French privateers captured her on the second voyage but the British Royal Navy recaptured her.
 Afterwards she was briefly a West Indiaman.
 She was wrecked in February 1807.

 Career

-1st slave voyage (1802–1803): Captain John McLean (or McLain) sailed from London on 24 February 1802.
-Betsey arrived at Kingston, Jamaica on 27 September 1802 with 273 slaves.
+1st voyage transporting enslaved people (1802–1803): Captain John McLean (or McLain) sailed from London on 24 February 1802.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 30 of these vessels sailed from London.

+Betsey arrived at Kingston, Jamaica on 27 September 1802 with 273 captives.
 She arrived back at London on 3 February 1803.

-2nd slave voyage (1804): Captain James MacDonald acquired a letter of marque on 5 July 1804.
-Ten days later he sailed for the Gold Coast.
+2nd voyage transporting enslaved people (1804): Captain James MacDonald acquired a letter of marque on 5 July 1804.
+Ten days later he sailed for the Gold Coast, probably from London.
+In 1804, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 18 of these vessels sailed from London.

-On 22 February 1805 Betsey, M'Donald, master, was off Surinam when the French privateer Eagle captured her.
+On 22 February 1805, Betsey, M'Donald, master, was off Surinam when the French privateer Eagle captured her.
 HMS Beaulieu recaptured Betsey.